+a.
 Availability of Additional Dispute Resolution Process.
 Indicate whether the State operates another dispute resolution process that offers participants the opportunity to appeal decisions that adversely affect their services while preserving their right to a Fair Hearing.
 Select one:

-0 No. This Appendix does not apply • Yes.
+\bigcirc No. This Appendix does not apply O Yes.
 The State operates an additional dispute resolution process b.
 Description of Additional Dispute Resolution Process.
 Describe the additional dispute resolution process, including: (a) the State agency that operates the process; (b) the nature of the process (i.e., procedures and timeframes), including the types of disputes addressed through the process; and, (c) how the right to a Medicaid Fair Hearing is preserved when a participant elects to make use of the process: State laws, regulations, and policies referenced in the description are available to CMS upon request through the operating or Medicaid agency.

-The DDA also offers a dispute resolution process called a Case Resolution Conference (CRC), where the applicant or participant, his/her familyhis or her legal representative and/or other individuals supporting the applicant or participant with the applicant's or participant's consent (if applicable), and the DDA engage in discussions surrounding the DDA decision or action in question.
+The DDA also offers a dispute resolution process called a Case Resolution Conference (CRC), where the applicant or participant, his/hertheir legal representative and/or other individuals supporting the applicant or participant with the applicant's or participant's consentfamily (if applicable), and the DDA engage in discussions surrounding the DDA decision or action in question.
 A CRC is offered for any type of dispute for which an individual may request a Medicaid Fair Hearing (see Appendix F-1).
-A CRC provides an opportunity for an applicant/participant, his/her family, and his/her legal representatives to speak directly with from the DDA staff to resolve a dispute before the applicant's or a participant's Medicaid Fair Hearing.
+A CRC provides an opportunity for a participant, his/hertheir family, and their representatives to speak directly with from the DDA staff to resolve a dispute before the applicant's or a participant's Medicaid Fair Hearing.
 Only one CRC is available per matter for which a Medicaid Fair Hearing is requested.
 The individual is informed that a CRC is not required prior to or as a substitute for a Medicaid Fair Hearing.